 What Happens Next?

-When the ACP receives your complaint you will receive an acknowledgement within five working days.
+When the ACP receives your complaint you will receive an acknowledgement within five working days together with a copy of the ACP Privacy Notice.

 Your complaint will be managed by the Chair of the Ethical Practice Group following the ACP Disciplinary Procedures.
 Further information about the Ethical Practice Group can be found in Functions and Job Descriptions for the Ethical Practice Group.